Lrcezimbra/django-pg-utils/README.md

 [![Build Status](https://travis-ci.org/hypertrack/django-pg-utils.svg?branch=master)](https://travis-ci.org/hypertrack/django-pg-utils)

 ### What is this?
-The utils module has custom query expressions for Django, built on PostgreSQL functions.
+The utils module provides custom query expressions for Django, built on top of PostgreSQL functions.
 These can be used as a part of update, create, filter, order by, annotation, or aggregate.
+As with all query expressions, the computations leverage capabilities of the database, instead of loading data in the Django application.

 ### Usage
 ```
 pip install django-pg-utils
 ```